History of Newport News, Virginia: Consolidation with Warwick

 A wave of political consolidations swept across the Hampton Roads region beginning in the 1950s after the fast population growth years of World War II and the period after.
 Independent city status guarantees protection against annexation of territory by adjacent communities.
 After years of resisting annexation efforts by Newport News, in 1952, Warwick County was successful in petitioning the Virginia General Assembly to become the independent city of Warwick.
 The first and only city manager of Warwick was J. Clyde Morris.

 In 1958, the citizenry of the cities of Warwick and Newport News voted by referendum to consolidate the two cities, choosing to assume the better-known name of Newport News, and forming the third largest city population-wise in Virginia with a 65 sqmi area.
 The boundaries of the city of Newport News today are essentially the boundaries of the original Warwick River Shire and those of Warwick County for most of its existence, with the exception of minor border adjustments with neighbors.

 Huntington family, notable community roles

 In addition to Collis, other members of the Huntington family also played major roles in Newport News.
 After his uncle's death, his nephew, Henry E. Huntington, assumed leadership of the shipyard.
 Huntington Park, developed after World War I near the northern terminus of the James River Bridge, is named for him.

 Collis Huntington's son, Archer Milton Huntington and his wife, sculptor Anna Hyatt Huntington, developed the Mariners' Museum beginning in 1932, creating a natural park and the community's Mariners' Lake in the process.
 A major feature of Newport News, the Mariners' Museum has grown to become one of the largest and finest maritime museums in the world.

-Official song

-In July 1989, Newport News City Council adopted via resolution Newport News' official city song, "Newport News," written by native Ronald W. Bell.
-The song voices the community's links to both the nation's earliest beginnings and its longstanding maritime heritage: